CURRICULUM VITAE

 University of Memphis Chair: Scholarship Committee 2008-2009

-University of Memphis Chair of Contemporay Art History Search committee 2007-2008
+University of Memphis Chair -Search Committee-of Contemporary Art History 2007-2008

-University of Memphis Search committee for new Chair / Deparment of Art 2006-2007
+University of Memphis Search Committee for Chair of the Deparment of Art 2006-2007

 University of Memphis Commentator: Graduate History Conference 2006